sszcanada/AVRF/README.md

 # How To Use
-Download a copy of Advnace VR Framework from the Unreal Marketplace
+Download a copy of Advnaced VR Framework from the Unreal Marketplace

 Add the Contenet folder in this repo to your newly installed project directory.